dhananjay1405/tally-database-loader/README.md

 ## Upcoming Features
 *Stagnant water is hazardous.* Same applies to human brain.
 Improvement / Exploration is a one of key aspect of this project.

-In-progress features:
+Upcoming features:
-* **Incremental Sync** to achieve near-realtime sync
-* Documentation &amp; tutorial videos explaining database design, relationship between multiple tables, etc
+* Graphical Interface for the utility (Electron JS powered App)
+* Password encryption in *config.json* to prevent password reveal while editing it
+* Web-page to configure **tally-export-config.yaml** and **database-structure.sql** for easy expansion of Tally system defined and/or TDL fields

 Tentative Features:
-* Graphical Interface for the utility (Electron JS powered App)
 * Export to Excel (cannot promise, is a bit difficult to implement in Node.JS)

 <br><br>